dnarain-astro/docs/astro/airflow-alerts.md

 4. Choose an Amazon EC2 region to use, then write down the code of this server for the next step.
 Refer to [Amazon's list of available regions and servers](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) to determine which server best fits your needs.

+5. Open the Variables UI for your Deployment and add a Variable called [AIRFLOW__EMAIL__EMAIL_BACKEND](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#email-backend) with the value `airflow.providers.amazon.aws.utils.emailer.send_email`.

-5. Open the Airflow UI for your Deployment and [create a connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:
+6. Open the Airflow UI for your Deployment and [create a connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:

    - **Connection ID**: `smtp_default`
    - **Connection Type:**: `Email`